Tanzer boat banner

 On the starbord side these bolts are under the sink and will be a tight fit to remove.

-damaged corner bulkhead of my Tanzer 22 Bent Chainplate from outside of Tanzer22 Bent Chainplate from outside of Tanzer22 Chainplate from outside of Tanzer22
+damaged corner bulkhead of my Tanzer 22 Bent Chainplate from outside of Tanzer22

 Small Mystery: Why is there a notch cut into the bulkhead on both sides of the boat.
 For curtains?
 Wiring?
 There is no structural reason that I can see.

 Some damage to the outside layer of the veneer is visible in the corner.
 On the right the chainplate is clearly bent.
 This photo is of the starboard chainplate.
-The bottom image is of the slot where the chainplate goes into the interior.
-Its easy to see how it could allow water to get in if its not perfectly well caulked and bedded.
+The bottom image is of the slot where the chainplate goes into the interior. it's easy to see how it could allow water to get in if it's not perfectly well caulked and bedded.
 There was probably some water coming in after the chainplates were bent.

 Bent Chainplate from outside of Tanzer22

 The chainplates get bent when the mast is lowered without loosening the side stays.
-If the metal is bent back it can cause metal fatigue so its better to leave the chainplate bent than to try and straighten it back.
+If the metal is bent back it can cause metal fatigue so it's better to leave the chainplate bent than to try and straighten it back.

 View from the front of the boat shows the fasteners.
-There is also some wiring to be removed.
-The lightning rod wire, and light fixture wire.
+There is also some wiring to be removed, the lightning rod wire, and light fixture wire.

 The chainplate backing plate is still in place.
 It has 4 nuts and bolts.
 (I took this photo before removing the chainplate)